michelle-miller/assistant-icp/tutorial-slots-complex.md

 ## Next steps
 {: #deploy}

 Deploy your workspace by connecting it to a user interface.
-There are several ways you can do this.
-See [Deployment overview](deploy.html) for more details.